 Annette Harman

-I enjoy being part of the Killara Fiveways Uniting congregation and this is my second time as Church councillor.
+I enjoy being part of the Killara Fiveways Uniting congregation and this is my second time as Church councilor.
 I am on the committee for Killara District Christian Education Association (KDCEA) and raise community awareness of KDCEA’s activities and fundraise to support a Scripture Coordinator at Killara High School.
 I am the Vice President of the Australian Bronte Association of Australia and I am currently researching Early Victorian England.
 Recently I have worked as an Assistant Program Coordinator in Out of School Hours Care (OSHC) but I have been let go because of COVID-19 in early April.

 Arthur Krust